Updated: June 9, 2023, at 3:29 p.m.

 Designed to rapidly reverse the symptoms of an opioid overdose, naloxone is a temporary treatment without long-lasting effects.
-Commonly referred to as the brand name Narcan, this medication is typically administered with someone is showing signs of overdosing on opioids, but this medication is also used during medical detox to help wean someone off their addiction.
+This medication, commonly known as the brand name Narcan, is typically administered when someone shows signs of an opioid overdose.
+Medical professionals use Naloxone during medical detox to help wean someone off drugs.

 What is naloxone?

 Naloxone, approved by the Food and Drug Administration, is an effective opioid antagonist that binds to receptors in the brain.
 Once it binds to receptors, it blocks the effects of opioid drugs such as heroin and prescription painkillers.
 Naloxone is not effective for treating overdoses of benzodiazepines or stimulants like cocaine and amphetamines.
 This medication is often used in emergency situations to reverse an opioid overdose and help restore normal breathing.
 In the case of opioid overdoses, most happen when an opioid causes the breathing rate to slow down to a potentially fatal level.

 Most pharmacies carry naloxone, and in some states, it can be purchased without a prescription.
 Naloxone can also be obtained from community-based distribution partners, local health groups, and health departments, usually for free.

 How does naloxone in detox work?